 To make these words go from the English alphabet to the hoodovor alphabet, visit lingojam.com/HoodovorSymbolTranslator

-Spelling Rules: For soft vowels, the letter itself works unless it is an E. Standalone E's are silent, and an EH forms a soft E. two I's form a hard I, two e's form a hard E, and a plain u forms a hard U. for a hard O, oe is used if it's at the end of a word/sektor, and oh is used otherwise. for a hard A, ae is used if it's at the end of a word/sektor, and ey is used otherwise. for a soft A, au is used if an r/sh/jsh follows, and ah (also used for soft U) is used otherwise.
+For soft vowels, the letter itself works unless it is an E. Standalone E's are silent, and an EH forms a soft E. Two I's form a hard I, two e's form a hard E, and a plain u forms a hard U. For a hard O, oe is used if it's at the end of a word/sektor, and oh is used otherwise.
+For a hard A, ae is used if it's at the end of a word/sektor, and ey is used otherwise.
+For a soft A, au is used if an r/sh/zh follows, and ah (also used for soft U) is used otherwise.
 Plural words end in either ae or x.
 Past tense words end in z or hz if not applicable.

 ----Someone who does a word gains "iire" to the end of that word, and if there was a vowel in their last sektor, the letter is dropped.
 These may have other variations.
 EX: Bah'zah'twiire is a messenger, and a message is known as a Bah'zahto.

 ----Someone who does a word well and does it often gains "'et" to the end of that word, with the plural suffix being ex and past tense being ez.
 EX: Work=Beh'kwee, Worker=Beh'kwiire, and a Hard Worker=Beh'kwee'et.